xdzCodings/vimConf/README.md

-configurations for vim and vim plugins
+configurations for vim and vim plugins, for fast deploying new develop environment